VOLUNTEER WITH THE REAL UGANDA

 Communities get helping hands and exposure to the outside world.
 Volunteers learn a new culture and approach to life.

-Founded in 2005, The Real Uganda has hosted over 850 volunteers from all over the world.
+Founded in 2005, The Real Uganda has hosted almost 900 volunteers from all over the world.

-The Real Uganda doesn’t hope to save Uganda, we hope to share it with the world.
+The Real Uganda doesn’t want to save Uganda, we want to share it with the world.

 WHAT WE DO